bvoightlab/ColocQuiaL/README.md

   Rscript make_significant_pairs_files.R GENCORD_ge_fibroblast.all.tsv.gz
   ```

-- Generate tabix index files for the significant pair files and all pairs files.
+- Generate tabix index files for the significant pair files.
+The tabix index files for the all pair files are provided by eQTL Catalogue.
 An example of how to generate the files for eQTL Catalogue datasets is provided in ``create_tabix_eqtl_catalogue.sh``.
 Note that the example ``make_significant_pairs_files.R`` from the previous step does this step automatically.

 - For each QTL dataset, create a tissue summary CSV file containing the tissue names, sample sizes, and file names of the tabix files corresponding to the dataset (Similar to ``GTEx_v8_Tissue_Summary_with_filenames.csv`` and ``GTEx_v8_sQTL_Tissue_Summary_with_filenames.csv``).